Lights, camera, hack-tion. What happens when Hollywood-giant Sony Pictures falls prey to cybercriminals? Here’s the whole nail-biting narrative.

 You see, amidst the chaos, Sony Pictures was also producing “The Interview” – a highly controversial film produced by and starring Seth Rogen.
 Set in North Korea, the movie centers around two Hollywood journalists who attempt to assassinate North Korean leader Kim Jong Un.
 The original version of the film culminates in a fairly graphic scene depicting Kim Jong Un’s death.

-Objections to the subject matter of “The Interview” rolled in early from international Sony execs who feared for movie-goers safety and, of course, North Korea itself who saw the film as a personal affront.
+Objections to the subject matter of “The Interview” rolled in early from international Sony execs who feared for movie-goers safety according to reporting from Gawker and, of course, North Korean officials themselves who saw the film as a personal affront.
 However, it wasn’t until the Sony data breach that these threats were taken seriously.

 On December 16th, 2014, the Guardians of Peace contacted Sony Pictures threatening real violence against any theaters that showed “The Interview.”
 While no credible threat was ever detected or carried out, the invocation of terrorism alone was enough for Sony to pull the picture altogether on December 17th.

-Foreign policy experts largely maligned this decision, citing among other things that Sony was setting a precedent for controversial content.
+Some foreign policy experts maligned this decision, arguing among other things that Sony was setting a precedent for controversial content.
+In fact, in a press conference on December 19th, President Barack Obama is cited by Deadline as suggesting that Sony “made a mistake.”
 On December 23rd, therefore, Sony reversed their original decision, agreeing to let theaters who wished to show the film and while simultaneously release it on streaming platforms.
 However, at the time many of the large theater chains categorically refused to show films that we released both in theater and online, basically ensuring that “The Interview” would be a sales flop.

 While no charges have been brought forward, the FBI and the NSA both claim to confirm that North Korea itself was behind the attack.
 And while in the end no one was actually hurt, at the moment the threats caused by this data breach didn’t just feel real – they felt visceral.